google/error-prone/docs/bugpattern/StringSplitter.md

-`String.split(String)` has surprising behavoiur.
+`String.split(String)` has surprising behavior.
 For example, consider the following puzzler from http://konigsberg.blogspot.com/2009/11/final-thoughts-java-puzzler-splitting.html: